- Home

 The repair process starts with a full inspection, not just the area where you noticed a problem.
 We go over the entire roof surface looking for cracked shingles, dented vents, compromised flashing around chimneys and skylights, and any soft spots in the decking.
 Everything gets documented with photos because that documentation is what helps support your insurance claim.

 Once we know what we're dealing with, the repair plan depends on how widespread the damage is.
 If it's limited to a small area, we can usually replace the affected shingles and reseal any flashing that's been compromised.
-But if 25% or more of a single roof slope is damaged, many insurers will approve a full slope replacement rather than patching, because patching that much area doesn't hold up very well over time.4
+But if 25% or more of a single roof slope is damaged, many insurers will approve a full slope replacement rather than patching, because patching that much area doesn't hold up very well over time.
+This aligns with installation and repair guidance from the National Roofing Contractors Association.4

 Material matching is another factor that gets overlooked.
 We match shingle color, profile, and manufacturer so the repaired section blends in with the rest of the roof.
 Most of our residential repairs in the DFW area involve GAF or Owens Corning architectural shingles since those are the most common on Dallas homes.
 After the repair, we do a final quality check and walk you through what was done and what to keep an eye on going forward.